 No. The donors cannot have PCOS.
 They can, however, be high responders.

 Endometriosis is a headache if we’re doing egg retrieval and we encounter chocolate cysts.
 Endometriosis is something that takes eggs out of the good ovary and occupies the space, lowering your AMH.
-The treatment for it – out of IVF – consists of long cycles, which means you take birth control pills and you have one or two bleedings annually.
+The treatment for it – out of IVF – consists of long cycles, which means you take birth control pills and you have one or two bleeding annually.
 This means you do not have your period.
 Endometriosis is basically your endometrium that originates in your body through retrograde menstruation and is developing inside your tubes and ovaries.
 This becomes a problem while retrieving eggs.
 For embryo transfer, however, the “bulky uterus” should be treated with a down-regulation of four to three months before a transfer.
-Every patient receiving a transfer at IVF Spain receives prednisone, because endometriosis is seen as an immunological factor.
+Every patient receiving a transfer receives prednisone because endometriosis is seen as an immunological factor.

-The answer is no. Men can have children for a long time – the oldest father we had at IVF Spain was 85 years old.
+The answer is no. Men can have children for a long time – the oldest father we had was 85 years old.
 As long as the egg quality is sufficient, the age of the father isn’t the problem – low testosterone issues with erection are.
 So even if your sperm is good, sometimes due to your age and problems with your blood vessels you may have erection problems.
 If there are no contraindications, we recommend oral medication to solve those issues.